 It’s sprayed with herbicides.
 It’s mowed and mangled.
 It’s ground to shreds with noisy weed-trimmers.
 It’s scorned and maligned.
 It’s been targeted for elimination by some governments because it’s undesirable and “noxious”.
 And it has that four letter word in its name which dooms the fate of any plant that possesses it.
 It’s the Common Milkweed, and it’s the center of activity in my garden at this time of year.
 Yep, I said milk-WEED.

 Now, you need to understand that my garden is small—less than 2,500 square feet.
 There is no lawn, and there will be no lawn.
 I’ll have nothing to do with the lawn nonsense.
 Those of you who know me, know that the lawn, or anything that looks like lawn, and I are through.

 Anyway, most of the plants in the garden are native species.
 There are trees, numerous shrubs, some water features with aquatic plants, and filling the sunny margins is a mix of native grassland plants including Common Milkweed.
 The unusually wet growing season in 2018 has been very kind to these plants.
 They are still very green and lush.
 And the animals that rely on them are having a banner year.
 Have a look…

 I’ve planted a variety of native grassland species to help support the milkweed structurally and to provide a more complete habitat for Monarch butterflies and other native insects.
 This year, these plants are exceptionally colorful for late-August due to the abundance of rain.
 The warm season grasses shown below are the four primary species found in the American tall-grass prairies and elsewhere.

 There was Monarch activity in the garden today like I’ve never seen before—and it revolved around milkweed and the companion plants.

+Eaton, Eric R., and Kenn Kaufman.
+2007.
 Kaufman Field Guide to Insects of North America.
 Houghton Mifflin Company.
 New York.